kamanashisroy/kamanashisroy.github.io/Kamanashis_Roy_2025_cloud_backend.md

 Provided that I have backend professional experience, I am not afraid of writing Javascript, C\#,Python,Lua(as extension of C backend) for frontend or simulator purposes.

 Last year I did a data-science course in UW that covered basic math and tools like **sci-kit** learning.
-This year 2025, I took part in the geometric [topcoder marathon challenge 60](https://github.com/kamanashisroy/topcoder_challenge_slime_harvester) where I did some parameter tuning in the algorithm.
+This year 2025, I took part in the geometric [topcoder marathon challenge 60](https://github.com/kamanashisroy/topcoder_challenge_slime_harvester) which reflects the TCP/SCTP window sawtooth optimization and congestion control where I did some parameter tuning in the algorithm.
+Also please refer to my [dpdk journey](https://github.com/kamanashisroy/reactdpdk) for low-level(L1..L4) data-transmission optimization.

 **PROFESSIONAL EXPERIENCE**